top of page

 Many plot holders grow flowers to attract bees and other pollinators, which helps to make the site look colourful and improves our crops.
 We now have three bee-keepers on site and two hives.
 2017 was our first season with the bees and many people remarked on how well things had been pollinated!
 Regular updates on the bees appear in the Newsletter.

-Plot 44B is unsuitable for its main purpose, due to the presence on the boundary of a large ancient oak tree.
+Plot 44B is in part unsuitable for its main purpose, due to the presence on the boundary of a large ancient oak tree.
 This means most of the plot is in the shade much of the day and the roots spread wide and far - not the best conditions for raising crops.
-The front of this plot has been improved by the addition of raised beds for some cultivation, but the back half has become a wildlife habitat.
+However, the front of this plot has been improved by the addition of raised beds which are now successfully cultivated, but the back half has been kept as a wildlife habitat.
 There is a large flower bed, with plants to attract bees and insects.
-A large bug hotel has been built, a new pond installed (the first frog spotted already) and the boundary area is left fairly wild – long grass grows in the summer; there are some natural plants, a log pile, a stone pile and a fairly dense hedge.
+A large bug hotel has been built, a small pond installed and the boundary area is left fairly wild – long grass grows in the summer; there are some natural plants, log piles and a stone pile.

 Hopefully all of this will help to encourage wildlife on this corridor.